 Conservation is at the heart of what we do - we work to keep places special forever, for everyone.
-The Dying Gladiator is a statue that has been missing from the water garden since the 1800s and we're aiming to bring it back!
+The Dying Gladiator is a statue that has been missing from the water garden since the 1800s and we've been busy trying to bring it back!

-This year the team at Fountains Abbey are working towards raising funds to replace a Dying Gladiator statue which mysteriously disappeared from the water garden in the late 1800s.
+Throughout 2018 the team at Fountains Abbey and Studley Royal have been working towards raising funds to replace a Dying Gladiator statue which mysteriously disappeared from the water garden in the late 1800s.
 This is part of our conservation aim to restore this World Heritage Site to its 18th century heyday for visitors.

 Recasting this iconic statue and returning it to its rightful place by the moon ponds will continue with the garden conservation, as we gradually add in details lost over the centuries.